DevMello/Futurexisaskid/README.md

 # Futurexisaskid
 FutureX is a shit skid of a shit ton of clients.
-Sorry for anyone who bought it :(
+Sorry for anyone who bought it :( ITS RATTED DONT DOWNLOAD FOR RN
+WILL UPDATE THIS README WHEN I REMOVE THE RAT